|Related Tags: geo dashboard reporting|

 After selecting it.
 Click on

 Save button and that’s all!
 Now you are prepared to create Geo chart widgets on your Dashboards.
-If you don’t know how to create a geo chart widget, see Using and Configuring Geo Charts on the GoodData support portal.
+If you don’t know how to create a geo chart widget, see Build a Geo Chart.

 In addition to segmenting map data by region, you can also apply pushpins to your maps.
 For example, you can define a set of pushpins to identify the latitude and longitude of retail stores.

 Geo pushpin data is sourced from an attribute label whose type is set to

 geo pushpin.
 Like the attribute label used to identify region data, you can change the type for this attribute label in the GoodData Portal.